glytching/ppr/README.md

 <img src="display.png" alt="Homepage"/>

+#### Browser Compatibility

+The web app has been tested and verified for the following browsers:

+* Safari 9.x
+* Firefox 51.0
+* Chrome 61.x (with 'same origin policy' disabled)

 #### Acknowledgement

 In accordance with the [PRSA's copyright conditions](http://www.psr.ie/website/npsra/npsraweb.nsf/page/copyright-en) it is hereby acknowledged that the PRSA is the source of this data and holds the copyright on this data.
 The data provided by PRSA: